 Getting the crew together?
 Forget it.
 All the parts of adfraud can be done independently and connected on the free market.
 There go a whole bunch of great scenes for introducing characters.

 Split-second timing?
 Try split year.
 There are hundreds of ad networks out there, and they're vulnerable to different attacks at different times.
 If your movie's cyber-felons miss one opportunity, they could just connect to a different network later and still get paid.
 Where's the drama?

 Hard-boiled detectives trying to catch the gang?
 More like over easy.
 The adtech industry

 Elite skills?
 The audience wants to see your larcenous (anti)heroes pull off a great feat of skill.
-Adtech fraud, not so much.
+Adfraud, not so much.
 There's even phone support for it now.

 Seriously, a decent movie would have somebody guarding the safe.
 An owner who cares, preferably a badass who's going to come down hard on your protagonists if he catches them.
 Can't help you here.
 Somebody is stealing this guy's money, and he's all like,

 Come on, everybody, we need to work together as an industry on stealing less of my money.

 Dramatic risk of getting caught?
 Not a chance of going to prison—the worst that happens is that some of your characters get their accounts banned, and they have to log in with their other ones.
 Your movie's production designer is going to have to work awful hard to make that